header image

 You can donwload this example from here.

-Though the code snippet is not really shorter, maybe even longer than the other ones, there are a lots of thing to note here: First of all, instead of loading the page directly (you can do that as well, of course), scRUBYt allows you to navigate there by going to google, filling the appropriate text field and submitting the search.
-The next interesting thing is that you need no XPaths or other mechanism to query your data - you just copy’n’ paste some examples from the page, and that’s it.
-Also, the whole description of the scraping process is more human friendly - you do not need to care about URLs, HTML, passing the document around, handling the result - everything is hidden from you and controlled by scRUBYt!’s DSL instead.
-You even get a nice statistics on how much stuff was extracted. :-)
+Though the code snippet is not really shorter, viagra pills, maybe even longer than the other ones, viagra pills, there are a lots of thing to note here: First of all, viagra pills, instead of loading the page directly (you can do that as well, viagra pills, of course), viagra pills, scRUBYt allows you to navigate there by going to google, viagra pills, filling the appropriate text field and submitting the search.
+Viagra pills, The next interesting thing is that you need no XPaths or other mechanism to query your data - you just copy’n’ paste some examples from the page, viagra pills, and that’s it.
+Viagra pills, Also, viagra pills, the whole description of the scraping process is more human friendly - you do not need to care about URLs, viagra pills, HTML, viagra pills, passing the document around, viagra pills, handling the result - everything is hidden from you and controlled by scRUBYt!’s DSL instead.
+Viagra pills, You even get a nice statistics on how much stuff was extracted.
+Viagra pills, :-)

-The above example is just the top of the iceberg - there is much, much, much more in scRUBYt! than what you have seen so far.
-If you would like to know more, check out the tutorials and other goodies on scRUBYt!’s homepage.
+The above example is just the top of the iceberg - there is much, viagra pills, much, viagra pills, much more in scRUBYt! than what you have seen so far.
+Viagra pills, If you would like to know more, viagra pills, check out the tutorials and other goodies on scRUBYt!’s homepage.

 WATIR